 Serving families from Millburn and the surrounding communities for over 40 years.

-By the conclusion of our two-year program, children have acquired the skills necessary for a successful transition to Kindergarten.
+By the conclusion of our two-year program, children have acquired the skills necessary for a successful transition to Kindergarten in addition to gaining vital social skills often overlooked at this age.

 An ongoing dialogue allows parents and teachers to share information about the child in the home and school environments.
 This may range from a change in behavior, to an important family event, to a small, but special accomplishment.

 Additionally, each family holds a job that helps to run our school.
 Our member families participate in the operation of the Co-op in whatever ways they are able.
-Scheduling, purchasing snacks, writing publicity, and helping with school maintenance are a few of the jobs handled by parents.
+Scheduling, purchasing snacks, writing publicity, and helping with school maintenance are a few of the jobs that parents help us with.
 Fundraising events are sponsored by the school to raise money for educational supplies and for improvements to the building.

 Our fully accredited teachers stimulate learning by inspiring a child's spontaneous curiosity.
 Our teachers are readily available to the entire family, offering support and information through informal telephone contact, email, home visits, conferences and written evaluations.
 At regular parents’ meetings, the teachers report class activities and lead discussions on pertinent topics.